Malachov/Awesome-python-md-documentation-cheatsheet/Python/readme.md

 # Decorators

-Dekorators are functions, that wrap other functions, by that it can change it's behaviour.
+Dekorators are functions, that wrap other functions, by that it can change it's behavior.

     def nekolikrat(puvodni_funkce):
         def repeat_function(*args, **kwargs):